 These tests sometimes come back as positive for Cushing’s when in reality other diseases are affecting the cortisol level.
 Some of these diseases (called non adrenal illness) include liver disease, chronic kidney disease, urinary tract infection, skin diseases, and uncontrolled diabetes mellitus.
 Also, cortisone and anticonvulsants can give false positives.

 The most common screening tests are as follows.
-Now might be a good time to take that bathroom break before reading about these tests.
+Now might be a good time to take that bathroom break before reading about them.
+There will be a summary of these tests at the end.

 Urine cortisol:creatine ratio